psyc-201/yates2023/README.md

 ## Overview
 This project replicates Yates & Lewkowicz (2023) to validate the composite face effect (CFE) paradigm in neurotypical adults before replicating the study in children and adults with autism.

+This project was preregistered on OSF.
+Please note: While the core analytical approach adheres to the preregistration, some coding procedures were adapted during implementation.
+All primary hypotheses and statistical tests remain as originally specified.

 ## Original Study
 **Citation:** Yates, T. S., & Lewkowicz, D. J. (2023).
 Robust Holistic Face Processing in Early Childhood During the COVID-19 Pandemic.
 Journal of Experimental Child Psychology, 105676. https://doi.org/10.1016/j.jecp.2023.105676